 After he pointed it out, the townspeople elevated the rock to signify its status.

 In the process, they split the rock nearly in half.
-It was later dropped again while being carted to a Pilgrim Hall museum and again broken.
+It was later dropped and broken again while being carted to a Pilgrim Hall museum.

 In 1859, an architect named Hammatt Billings designed an elaborate Victorian canopy for the rock.
 The Pilgrim Society had it built at the wharf and in 1880 rejoined its two parts.
 A stonecutter chiseled 1620 into its top.

-The elaborate canopy fell out of fashion by 1920, when Plymouth celebrated the tercentenary of the arrival of the Pilgrims.
+The elaborate canopy fell out of fashion by 1920, when Plymouth celebrated the tercentenary of the Pilgrims’ arrival.
 The town tore down the old wharves, created a waterfront promenade and moved the rock down to the water.
 McKim, Mead and White designed a simpler Doric portico to protect the rock.

 Over the years, the rock has lost a great deal of weight.
-It’s estimated that souvenir hunters chipped off pieces or broke as much as two-thirds of the rock.
+It’s estimated that souvenir hunters chipped or broke off as much as two-thirds of the rock.
 Yet Thomas Faunce’s rock still survives, nearly 400 hundred years after the Pilgrims first stepped foot on it (or not).

 This biography of the rock assembled from History of the Town of Plymouth by James Thacher and Pilgrim Hall Museum.